harness/developer-hub/docs/chaos-engineering/chaos-faults/vmware/vmware-http-reset-peer.md

 ### Network interface

-It defines the network interface that is used for the proxy.
+It specifies the network interface that is used for the proxy.
 Tune it by using the `NETWORK_INTERFACE` environment variable.

 Use the following example to tune it: